-Using an annual rate of sequestration of 5 t CO2-e ha-1 year-1 the total annual C sequestration from 50 ha of planted trees was 250 t CO2-e year-1.
-This was equivalent to 0.13% of the feedlot's emission profile (Scope 1, Scope 2 and Scope 3).
+Using an annual rate of sequestration of 5t $CO_2$ -e ha-1 year-1 the total annual carbon sequestration from 50ha of planted trees was 250t $CO_2$ -e year-1.
+This was equivalent to 0.13% of the feedlot's emission profile (scope one, scope two and scope three).
 Hence, this feedlot would need to consider a much larger area of land dedicated to tree planting to see a significant offset against the emission profile.

-Following this path requires the land holder to meet the eligibility requirements outlined in the ERF methodology and ACCU yield is dependent on tree growth rates and site descriptors such as soil type, climate and region which influence the sequestration potential.
+Following this path requires the land holder to meet the eligibility requirements outlined in the Emissions Reduction Fund (ERF) methodology and Australian Carbon Credit Unit (ACCU) yield is dependent on tree growth rates and site descriptors such as soil type, climate and region which influence the sequestration potential.
 The compliance costs are scale dependent.
 If a company were considering purchasing land for re-growth, the opportunity cost of the land would have to be evaluated.